EntireTwix/Matrix/README.md

 target_include_directories(${PROJECT_NAME} PUBLIC ${CMAKE_CURRENT_LIST_DIR}/Matrix/std)
 ```

-As this is header only, simply include the implementation(s) of your choice
+As this is header only, simply include the implementation(s) of your choosing
 ```cpp
 #include "hmat.hpp"
 ```